 DDoS attacks send far many more requests than a human being could possibly generate.
 To protect your website, you can create Cloudflare Rate Limiting rules with thresholds that are higher than normal request rates.

-You can configure Cloudflare Rate Limiting in the Firewall app of the Cloudflare dashboard.
+You can configure Cloudflare Rate Limiting in the Firewall app under the Tools tab of the Cloudflare dashboard.

 Before creating a new custom rule for mitigating DDoS attacks, consider the best practices outlined below.
 To create a rate limiting rule, see Configuring Rate Limiting from the Cloudflare Dashboard.